 Swan Point is full of lovely Victorian statuary, as well.
 Twenty-three former governors of Rhode Island are buried in Swan Point, each under a suitably grand monument.

-Also among the better known people buried at Swan Point Cemetery is Major Sullivan Balou, wounded in the first battle of Bull Run, whose beautiful farewell letter to his wife featured in Ken Burn’s Civil War documentary.
+Also among the better known people buried at Swan Point Cemetery is Major Sullivan Ballou, wounded in the first battle of Bull Run, whose beautiful farewell letter to his wife featured in Ken Burns’s Civil War documentary.

 Swan Point’s most famous permanent resident is Howard Pillips Lovecraft.
 In New England Cemeteries: A Collector’s Guide, published in 1975, Andrew Kull wrote that Lovecraft’s grave was “somewhat difficult to find, since the name is inscribed on the monument of another family.”
 He recommended “cultists” ask at the office.
 When I visited in 2002, I thought my husband and I might be regarded as weirdoes, but the secretary treated our request as a common occurrence.
 She pulled out a drawer full of manila files.
 Inside Lovecraft’s file waited a stack of maps, already copied.
 She traced our route and sent us on our way without batting an eye.
 “Look for an obelisk that says Phillips,” she directed.
 “He’s right behind that.”